 There were several ideas for episodes which ultimately were never used.
 One had Sam leaping in as Robert F. Kennedy.
 Another idea would involve an animated episode.
-The producers even toyed with the idea of leaping Sam in as a baby (this was to be the story of the 14th issue of the Quantum Leap comic book, but production ended after issue 13).
-Also, Donald P. Bellisario wanted to do an episode where Sam leaps in as Thomas Magnum (from Magnum, P.I.
+The producers even toyed with the idea of leaping Sam in as a baby (this was to be the story of the fourteenth issue of the Quantum Leap comic book, but production ended after issue #13).
+Also, Writer and Producer Donald P. Bellisario wanted to do an episode where Sam leaps in as Thomas Magnum (from Magnum, P.I.
 (1980)).
-It is unclear why that episode never materialized, although in an earlier episode, a character is seen watching "Magnum, P.I.", thus establishing that show as fiction within the Quantum Leap "universe".
+It is unclear why that episode never materialized, although in an earlier episode, a character is seen watching Magnum, P.I., thus establishing that series as fiction within the Quantum Leap universe.

 In an interview conducted shortly after the series ended, Scott Bakula was asked if there were any particular historical figures or events he would have liked to see Sam involved with.
 Bakula said he would have liked to have done something with the Kennedys unrelated to the assassination or relationship with Marilyn Monroe.

-Sam leaped into every year from 1953 through 1987 at least once, except the years 1977, 1984, and 1986.
-Sam has leaped into the years 1862 and 1945, the only times that he has leaped out of his lifetime.
+Sam Beckett leapt into every year from 1953 through 1987 at least once, except the years 1977, 1984, and 1986.
+Sam has leapt into the years 1862 and 1945, the only times that he has leapt out of his lifetime.

 Though no special mention is made during the series, with the exception of Gooshie, Project Quantum Leap is run almost entirely by women.
 They include: Dr. Donna Eleese, Sam's wife, also a physicist; Dr. Beeks, a medical technician; Teena Martinez, Al's girlfriend and assistant programmer; an unnamed military envoy; and, though she is never seen, Dr. Sammy Jo Fuller, Sam's daughter sired during a leap, also a physicist.
 In addition, Ziggy, the sentient computer that controls the project, displays female characteristics.

-The series actually traces its roots to the original Battlestar Galactica, which Donald P. Bellisario wrote and produced for.
-The show's revival spin-off, Galactica 1980 was to originally center around Time Travel and returning changes in history back to normal.
-The concept was dropped after the pilot, but Bellisario stuck with the concept to develop into Quantum Leap.
-The concept of Sam inhabiting the identity of another person to incorporate change for the better was partly inspired by the 1978 movie Heaven Can Wait, which in itself was practically a "word for word" remake of "Here Comes Mr. Jordan"(1941), with the one exception of changing the lead character from a prize fighter, in "Here Comes Mr. Jordan", to a L A Rams quarterback in"Heaven Can Wait".
+The series traces its roots to Battlestar Galactica (1978), which Donald P. Bellisario co-wrote and co-produced.
+The series' revival spin-off, Galactica 1980 (1980) was to originally center around time travel, and returning changes in history, back to normal.
+The concept was dropped after the pilot, but Bellisario stuck with the concept to develop into this show.
+The concept of Sam inhabiting the identity of another person, to incorporate change for the better, was partly inspired by Heaven Can Wait (1978), which in itself was practically a "word for word" remake of Here Comes Mr. Jordan (1941), with the one exception of changing the lead character from a prize fighter, in Here Comes Mr. Jordan (1941), to a Los Angeles Rams quarterback in Heaven Can Wait (1978).

-In the first few episodes of the series, Al exited the Imaging Chamber by an unseen door which opened like a regular door with a turning knob.
+In the first few episodes of the series, Al exited the Imaging Chamber by an unseen door, which opened like a regular door with a turning knob.
 By the middle of the first season, the effect was changed to the standard rising door with the blue light shining beyond it.

 In the first season, the prologues explaining what Quantum Leap was about were done by Scott Bakula as Sam Beckett.
 By the time season two began, the narrations were done by Deborah Pratt as the voice of Ziggy.

-The trivia items below may give away important plot points.
+The trivia item below may give away important plot points.